Sofia-UX-UI/portfolio-v.4/content/post/character/index.md

 Our tool addresses this by streamlining the character creation process, generating both character images with image stabilization and narrative backstories through text generation based on user inputs.
 By fine-tuning the AI with data from trending games, Character Designer ensures the delivery of high-quality images and narratives, helping users bring their creative visions to life efficiently.

-For more details, the PC version of the game can be downloaded [here](https://foxracinggurl.itch.io/nomads-notes).
+For more details, the web app can be downloaded [here](https://github.com/mrtonks/encode-ai-final-project).

 ## Web app Runthrough